arXiv/arxiv-base/arxiv/release/README.md

 ```

 # How to set the version
 To set the version, tag the commit you want a version on.
 The version
-will then be the continuous integration tools from git tags.
+will then be detected by the continuous integration tools from git
+tags, packaged and uploaded to PyPI.

 Outside of the continuous integration tools, if there is no tag, this
 will fall back to the result from `git describe`.